What Are HotKeys?

-A keyboard shortcut (or accelerator key, shortcut key, key binding, keybinding, key combo, etc.) is a key or set of keys that performs a predefined function.
+A computer, or other electronic device, keyboard shortcut, also known as an accelerator key, shortcut key, key binding, keybinding, key combo, etc., is a key, or set of keys, that performs a predefined function.
 These functions can often be done via some other, more indirect mechanism, such as using a menu, typing a longer command, and/or using a pointing device.
-By reducing such sequences to a few keystrokes, this can often save the user time, hence "shortcut" and make computing a lot easier for those with disabilities.
+By reducing such sequences to a few keystrokes, this can often save the user time, hence "shortcut" and make computing a lot easier for people with disabilities.

 - Ctrl + Escape or Win: Display start menu.

 - Shift + F10 or AppsKey: Display context menu.

 - Win + Shift + M: Undo minimize all windows.